meirizarrygelpi/rational/README.md

 	Mul(υ, ψ) = Mul(ψ, υ) = 0
 	Mul(φ, ψ) = Mul(ψ, φ) = 0
 ```
-Alternatively, you can obtain the supra perplex numbers from a perplex Cayley-Dickson construct with `rational.Supra` values.
+Alternatively, you can obtain the supra perplex numbers from a *hyperbolic* Cayley-Dickson construct with `rational.Supra` values.

 ## And Beyond...

 Using any of the Cayley-Dickson constructs on any of the eight-dimensional types would produce one of nine sixteen-dimensional types.
-These types include the [sedenions](https://en.wikipedia.org/wiki/Sedenion), which are infamous for containing zero-divisors.
+These types include the [sedenions](https://en.wikipedia.org/wiki/Sedenion), which are infamous for containing zero divisors.

 ## To Do

 1. Improve documentation
 1. Tests
-1. Polynomials
 1. Elementary and special functions via Padé approximants